 Various classes are offered throughout the year.
 Please call the Urban Office for more details.

-Referrals to Indian Child Welfare Act (ICWA) Social Workers
+Referrals to Indian Child Welfare Act Social Workers

 The Urban Office provides referrals to ICWA Social Workers, who offer case management and other social services to Band families that have children in the foster care system.

-The Urban Office provides referrals to BMLA, who provide basic legal assistance to members of the Mille Lacs Band of Ojibwe.
+The Urban Office provides referrals to BMLS, who provide basic legal services to members of the Mille Lacs Band of Ojibwe.

 Transportation is provided to major Mille Lacs Band events.